Mark L. Jewell, MD

 In general, insurance companies recognize that breast reduction surgery is not a “cosmetic” type of surgery, but performed to decrease problems that you are having from excessively large breasts.
 Some insurance companies will pay for the surgery but have stringent requirements in terms of the amount of breast tissue to be removed before benefits will be paid.
-Dr. Jewell will be happy to discuss this with you in detail at the time of your consultation.
-In order to assist you with the planning before surgery, Dr. Jewell will obtain from your insurance company pre-authorization and a second opinion if necessary.
+Dr. Jewell or Dr. Najafian will be happy to discuss this with you in detail at the time of your consultation.
+In order to assist you with the planning before surgery, our surgeons obtain from your insurance company pre-authorization and a second opinion if necessary.

 Is breast reduction the right operation for me?

 That is a question that only you can answer.
 At the time of your consultation, we can discuss your questions concerning the surgery along with your concerns in detail.
 There is no pressure to decide on the first visit and you might decide that you are not interested at all.
 The most important thing is that we work together to make the decision that is right for you.